jsherman212/xnuspy/README.md

 Since xnuspy does not actually redirect execution to EL0 pages, debugging a panic isn't as straightforward.
 Open up `module/el1/xnuspy_ctl/xnuspy_ctl.c`, and right before the only call to `kwrite_instr` in `xnuspy_install_hook`, add a call to `IOSleep` for a couple seconds.
+This is done to make sure there's enough time before the device panics for logs to propagate.
 Re-compile xnuspy with `XNUSPY_DEBUG=1 make -B` and load the module again.
 After loading the module, if you haven't already, compile `klog` from `tools/`.
 Upload it to your device and do `stdbuf -o0 ./klog | grep find_replacement_kva`.
 Run your hook program again